-Prerequisite(s): ACCT 2102 or AECO 3200, with a minimum grade of C. This course explores accounting tools required for small businesses, with an emphasis on the practical and tax aspects.
+This course explores accounting tools required for small businesses, with an emphasis on the practical and tax aspects.
 Topics include business entity choices, use of accounting software, budgeting, and tax planning.
 Students use QuickBooks accounting software extensively throughout this course and are prepared to take the QuickBooks Certification examination, should they choose to do so.
+Prerequisite(s): ACCT 2102 or AECO 4200, with a minimum grade of C.

-BUSA 1105 - Introduction to Business
+BUSA1105 - Introduction to Business